Ritten (mountain): Geography

 The Ritten belongs together with the Tschögglberg and the Regglberg to the mountain ranges around Bozen of Etschtal volcanic rock (Bozner Quarzporphyr).
-The present relief of the Ritten was essentially shaped by glacial activity during the Ice Ag, which left behind numerous glacial troughs and erratic blocks.
+The present relief of the Ritten was essentially shaped by glacial activity during the Ice Age, which left behind numerous glacial troughs and erratic blocks.
 The mountain ridge is known for its earth pyramids (e.g. on the Rivelaunbach), slender earth pillars formed by erosion with a capstone.

 The Ritten is relatively poor in water due to its geological conditions.
 Nevertheless, there are a number of ponds (including Wolfsgrubner See) and marshes.
 The Ritten is characterized by diverse vegetation.
 In the lower areas of the southern slope above Bozen, sub-Mediterranean mixed coniferous forests dominate, which are characterized by warmth-loving hop-hornbeam and downy oak.
 At altitudes between 800 and 1,000 m, pine forests adjoin, followed by forests of spruce and stone pine.
 Prostrate shrubs grow at the highest areas of the ridge near the treeline.